Website: The Winston Churchill Foundation

 Outstanding personal qualities.
 Understanding the time commitment required by research, the Churchill Foundation does not seek so-called “well rounded” applicants; instead, it seeks applicants with what we call interesting “jagged edges.”
 Nonetheless, it should be noted that successful applicants display a bewildering array of talents activities outside of academic pursuits, especially in music, athletics, social service, among other activities.

 The Winston Churchill Foundation of the United States is committed to a policy against discrimination based on sex, sexual orientation, gender, marital or parental status, race, color, religion, national origin, or disability or any other characteristic protected by law.

 Whether you've made any firm decisions about applying, which universities/grad programs you're interested in, or are just getting started exploring, let us know you're considering UK options.
 Submit this very short interest form, and we'll connect with you for advising and to share resources.

 What is the nomination requirement?

 Students/alumni must be nominated by the University of Washington to compete for the Churchill Scholarship.
-The University of Washington has a spring campus competition to identify its nominees, and uses a single application process to select nominees for the Marshall, Rhodes, Mitchell and Churchill scholarships.
+UW has a spring campus application process to identify its nominees, and uses this one application process to select nominees for the Marshall, Rhodes, Mitchell and Churchill scholarships.
 Interested applicants can apply for any or all of the scholarships within that group that are relevant to their goals for study and/or research at universities in the UK.
 The Gates Cambridge Scholarship does not require university nomination, but we include it in the campus application as well to provide support to students applying.

 How do I apply for UW nomination?